jonaslaurens/jonaslaurens/README.md

-### Hi there, i'm Jonas
+### Hi there, I'm Jonas

 ## I'm a Husband, Father and Developer
-- I'm working on a side project called Comic Grading App
+- I'm currently working on a side project called Comic Grading App
 - Fun fact: I love to play guitar and read comics

 ### Connect with me